What is Wrapped Bitcoin (wBTC)? Understanding wrapped tokens

 Which blockchains support wrapped tokens?

-There are other blockchains that support wrapped crypto assets, in addition to Bitcoin.
+There are a number of blockchains that support wrapped crypto assets, in addition to Bitcoin.
 Some of these include:

 How to wrap Bitcoin?